 The original castle was also known as the “Upper Castle” or “La Roka”.
 This castle was built by The Venetian Giacomo Barozzi.
 In fact, its inhabitants were known as Kastrinoi.
 Skaros was the capital of Santorini until the 18th century.
 However, the evacuation of the settlement had begun in the early 17th century.
 The rock was repeatedly shaken by powerful earthquakes.

 Earthquakes during the eruptions of 1650, 1701-1711, and 1866-1870 caused significant damage.
 It seems that the earthquakes in the period 1701-1711 are what prompted the inhabitants to abandon it permanently, combined with the fact that the era of piracy had passed and there was no reason for the islanders to be squeezed in steep and difficult places.

 The history of Skaros begins in 1207, after the consolidation of the Venetian occupation of Thira and the accession of the island to the Duchy of the Aegean Sea.

 Skaros, however, suffered major damages from the terrible earthquake of 1650.
 The inhabitants then decided to abandon this dangerous environment that Castle offered.
-It was now time to establish a new “metropolitan” centre in Fira.
+It was now time to establish a new “metropolitan” center in Fira.
 This move to Fira was completed in the last decades of the 18th century.
 When the danger of pirates was limited.